 Jobs Summit: Let's Hold Our Own

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Last week, President Barack Obama was back at it, holding summits about the economy.
+Opinions expressed by Entrepreneur contributors are their own.Last week, President Barack Obama was back at it, holding summits about the economy.
 This time, it was a jobs summit.
 And much like the Nov.
 18 small-business summit, the jobs summit got a lot of media coverage--much of it critical of how it was organized and who got to go.
 The Wall Street Journal's David Weidner opined, "someone or something needs to crash the event and make a case for the nation's small business community."

 Many small business owners and business organizations have voiced their displeasure with being shut out of these events.
 So what are we waiting for?
 Let's hold our own jobs summit.